“Smart people seem to have caused me most of my problems.”

 Emmett: “Both, actually.
 This level of improvisation takes a large amount of imagination.”
 He grins into the phone line.
 “I imagine there was some manner of arrangement between you two of which I was unaware, that I violated?”

-GM: “Try there being too many ways an ill-considered ‘get rich quick’ scheme by a petty grifter who understands nothing about Saudis could go south and too many links between him and me.”
+GM: “Try there being too many ways a grifter’s ill-considered ‘get rich quick’ scheme could go south and too many links between him and me.”

 Emmett: “Not quick,” he corrects.
 “I’m observing, learning.
 First contact is a ways off.
 Samantha waited three years for hers to pay off, yes?
 Mine may take longer, although I probably won’t have the option of sucking his cock to speed things up.”
 He pinches his nose.
 “What do you want to get out of this, Christina?
 We beat around the bush plenty at lunch.”